chenen3/yeager/README.md

 For example:

 - `ip-cidr,127.0.0.1/8,direct` access directly if IP matches
-- `domain,www.apple.com,direct` access directly if domain name matches
+- `domain,www.apple.com,direct` access directly if the domain name matches
-- `domain-suffix,apple.com,direct`access directly if root domain name matches
+- `domain-suffix,apple.com,direct`access directly if the root domain name matches
 - `domain-keyword,apple,direct` access directly if keyword matches
 - `geosite,cn,direct` access directly if the domain name is located in CN.
     > **Note**